Send 2,000 emails for free

 The best timing for sending this email?
 That will depend on the country.
 For example, in the US, the most popular wedding months are typically June and September.
 Naturally, you want to send the guide at least 3-4 weeks before the beginning of those months.

-When you start crafting your email, steal some of our holiday gift guide subject lines:
+When you start crafting your email, steal some of our holiday gift guide subject lines or use an email subject line generator to create variations that match your brand's voice.

 We’ve shown you 22 examples of gift guide emails.
 But instead of going through all of them to find common sections, you can easily come back to the end of this article for a checklist of what to include.